doitintl/doit-composer-airflow-training/src/set-up-and-run-airflow-locally.md

 If you see errors after running `docker-comose up`: `Errno 13 - Permission denied: '/opt/airflow/logs/scheduler`, you need to stop the `docker-compose` and run `chmod -R 777 logs/ `.
 You should be able to start your Airflow cluster again using `docker-comose up`.

 ## Helm Chart
 How can we forget Kubernetes these days if we want to deploy something!
 If you would like to deploy Airflow to Kubernetes.
-[Here](https://airflow.apache.org/docs/helm-chart/stable/index.html) is a guide from Airflow community.
+[Here](https://airflow.apache.org/docs/helm-chart/stable/index.html) is a guide from the Airflow community.